Skip to Content

 Once this happens, it is time to carefully transplant them into pots filled with regular potting soil before the roots become too entangled in the peat moss mixture.

-When handles are placed in the bottom of each pot, they can be transplanted once again right away.
+When handles are placed in the bottom of each pot, they can be transplanted immediately.

 3. How To Plant Jade Tree Seed Cuttings Indoors?